A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Multi-Layer Perceptrons in Geotechnical Engineering

 \subsection{The Extrapolation Problem}

-Consider a mat foundation design for a high-rise building with settlement measurements from a previous structure on the same site loaded up to 200 kPa.
-The new building will impose 350 kPa.
-Can a neural network trained on the existing settlement data confidently predict settlement under the higher loading?
-The answer is no, and understanding why reveals the first fundamental limitation of machine learning for geotechnical problems.

-Let's build intuition through Terzaghi consolidation settlement---a curve every geotechnical engineer has plotted.
-Settlement follows $S(t) = S_\infty(1 - e^{-\alpha t})$, where $S_\infty$ is the final settlement and $\alpha$ controls the rate.
-The curve starts at zero, rises steeply at first, then gradually approaches its asymptote.
+Consider a mat foundation for a high-rise building for which settlement measurements from an earlier structure on the same site cover loads up to 200 kPa, while the new building imposes 350 kPa.
+The engineering task is extrapolation because predictions are required outside the range represented in the observations.
+The settlement follows $S(t) = S_\infty(1 - e^{-\alpha t})$, where $S_\infty$ is the final settlement and $\alpha$ controls the rate.
+The curve starts at zero, rises rapidly, and approaches an asymptote.

-We ran a direct experiment.
-Take 20 settlement observations from the first two years ($t = 0$ to $t = 2$ years) representing typical measurements from settlement plates after loading.
-Train three multi-layer perceptrons (MLPs), each with two hidden layers and 32 neurons per layer, using three different activation functions: ReLU ($\max(0,z)$), tanh (squashes between -1 and 1), and sigmoid (squashes between 0 and 1).
-All three networks learn to fit this training data beautifully, achieving mean squared error below 6 mm$^2$---they track the measurements almost perfectly (\cref{fig:extrapolation}).

-Now ask the networks to predict settlement from year 2 to year 10---extrapolation beyond the training domain.
-With $S_\infty = 100$ mm and $\alpha = 0.5$ year$^{-1}$, the true settlement at year 10 is 99.3 mm.
-What do the networks predict?
+The numerical experiment uses 20 settlement observations from the first two years ($t = 0$ to $t = 2$ years) as the training set, which represents typical settlement-plate measurements after loading.
+We train three MLPs with the same architecture, two hidden layers of 32 neurons, and three different activation functions, namely ReLU, tanh, and sigmoid.
+All three networks fit the training data closely, with training RMSE around 2 to 3 mm (\cref{fig:extrapolation}).
+We then extend the prediction horizon from year 2 to year 10.
+With $S_\infty = 100$ mm and $\alpha = 0.5$ year$^{-1}$, the reference settlement at year 10 is 99.3 mm.

-The ReLU network predicts 264 mm at year 10---an error of 165 mm, extrapolating linearly upward without bound (RMSE = 87.6 mm over the full 10-year span).
-This happens because ReLU is piecewise linear; outside the region where the network learned nonlinear combinations, it can only produce linear growth.
-The tanh and sigmoid networks fail differently: they predict 60-61 mm at year 10, underestimating by 39\% (RMSE = 31 mm) because both activation functions saturate, making the networks predict that settlement has nearly stopped even though consolidation is still progressing.
+The ReLU network predicts roughly 290 mm at year 10, an error of 190 mm, and extrapolates linearly upward without bound (RMSE = 104 mm over the extrapolation region from year 2 to year 10).
+ReLU is piecewise linear, and outside the region where the network learned nonlinear combinations it can only produce linear growth.
+The tanh and sigmoid networks fail in the opposite direction.
+They predict 60 to 61 mm at year 10, underestimating by 39\% (RMSE = 32 mm), because both activation functions saturate and lead the networks to predict that settlement has nearly stopped even though consolidation is still progressing.

-All three networks achieved low training error, yet all three failed catastrophically when asked to extrapolate.
-This is not a hyperparameter tuning problem or a ``we need more data'' problem.
-This is a fundamental limitation of how neural networks represent functions.